In this guide we’ll look at the best claw hammers.

 Claw hammers come in different weights for a range of applications.
-For general use and finishing work either a 12 or 15/16 oz hammer is ideal, whilst a 20 oz hammer is ideal for heavy-duty work such as framing.
+For general use and finishing work a 12 oz claw hammer or 15 /16 oz claw hammer is ideal, whilst a 20 oz claw hammer is ideal for heavy-duty work such as framing.

 The grip of a claw hammer is an important consideration as it optimises comfort and reduces fatigue.
 Leather grips are comfortable and make for a lovely looking traditional hammer.
-Vinyl grips like those in Estwing Viny Grip Hammers or in Stanley Blue Strike Claw Hammers offer excellent shock absorption and are comfortable to hold.
+Vinyl grips like those on the Estwing Viny Grip Hammer or Stanley Blue Strike Claw Hammer offer excellent shock absorption and are comfortable to hold.

 What is a claw hammer used for?